-Click on the service type of each farm will allow you to change the timeout value of layer 7 testing for each different service.
-Please note this change is global that will affect all the farms using the same type of service.
+Clicking on the service type on each farm will allow you to change the timeout value of layer 7 testing for each different service.
+Please note this change is global and will affect all the farms using the same type of service.
 For example, the default timeout for checking HTTP protocol alive or not is 5 seconds.
-If web server does not respond to the WebMux protocol chat within 5 seconds, WebMux will declare that server is dead and switch that server out from service and notify the operator through email or pager.
-However, if your web server did not really dead but for some reason not responding to the checking request, WebMux would false alarm.
-To avoid this, user can change the timeout value to a larger value.
-Many times, servers can not resolve the IP address for the back end of WebMux IP address could cause server not responding to WebMux's protocol checking.
-Adding the WebMux server LAN IP address and server LAN gateway address to the name resolution table will help resolve this problem.
+If the web server does not respond to the WebMuxTM protocol chat within 5 seconds, the WebMuxTM will declare that server is dead and switch that server out from service and notify the operator through email or pager.
+However, if your web server is not really dead but for some reason not responding to the checking request, the WebMuxTM will false alarm.
+To avoid this, the user can change the timeout value to a larger value.
+Many times, servers can not resolve the IP address for the back end of the WebMuxTM IP address and could cause the server to not respond to the WebMuxTM protocol checking.
+Adding the WebMuxTM server LAN IP address and server LAN gateway address to the name resolution table will help resolve this problem.
 Please read the Q&A section for more information.